 UW-Platteville Online Degree Programs and Licensure

 Important Note for Prospective Students: If you are considering an academic program that leads you to obtaining professional licensure in your state, it is highly recommended that you contact the appropriate licensing agency in your state to seek information and additional guidance before beginning a program outside of your state.
 For licensing board contact information and approval status, please see below.

 Careers typically pursued by graduates of the Project Management, Integrated Supply Chain Management, Business Administration, Organizational Change Leadership, Applied Computing, and Healthcare Administration programs are not regulated by state licensing boards therefore these programs do not lead to licensure.
 A number of certifications granted by professional organizations may help professionals in these fields qualify for specific positions and earn higher salaries.
-You are encouraged to learn about professional certification opportunities relevant to their field of study.
+You are encouraged to learn about professional certification opportunities relevant to your field of study.

 Completion of either Criminal Justice degree program prepares you for a wide variety of careers in areas such as law enforcement, corrections, and the judiciary.
 Success in your chosen field may require additional experience and/or training beyond this degree.
 Advanced degrees or certifications may be required for academic or clinical positions.
 This degree does not lead to professional licensure.
 Students interested in becoming a police officer in Minnesota, please be advised that the education requirements are unique in this state.
 A degree in criminal justice does not meet licensing exam eligibility requirements unless it is granted by a POST Board Certified Peace Officer Education Program.
 Graduates of UW-Platteville’s criminal justice programs will need to complete a certificate program offered by a POST Board Certified Peace Officer Education Program to sit for the POST licensing exam.

 Certain engineering tasks require Professional Engineer (PE) licensure.